 Training for students: The university offers sexual harassment and sexual assault awareness training at all orientation sessions for first-year students and their families, transfer students, and incoming international students.
-These presentations include contact information for the Title IX coordinator, deputy Title IX coordinators and the Wayne State police, as well as information on reporting options and where to obtain support and resources.
+These presentations include contact information for the Title IX coordinator, deputy Title IX coordinators and the WSUPD, as well as information on reporting options and where to obtain support and resources.
 Students are also encouraged to participate in an interactive online education program called "Voices for Change."
 This online training module provides valuable information to students regarding sexual violence, prevention strategies, practical methods for bystander intervention, and reporting and support options for victims and survivors in our campus community.
-In addition, this module contains information about alcohol and drugs, hazing, and bullying.
 Anyone with a WSU AccessID may access this training program.

-Bystander intervention training: At the start of the fall 2021 semester, the university hosted "Speak About It - Creating a Culture of Consent."
-Utilizing humor and humanity, this high-energy, theatre-style performance provided Warriors with practical tools for communicating about boundaries and desires, while sparking important dialogue about bystander intervention and consent culture on campus.
-The university also hosted "Flirting: It's Not Dead, Yet."
-Consent educators explored the intersections of flirting, romance, seduction, hookups and affirmative consent with all Warriors in attendance for this virtual discussion.
-These programs were open to all campus community members, and attendance was required for all first-year students, student athletes and students living in university housing.
+Bystander intervention training: At the start of each academic year, the university hosts "Speak About It -Creating a Culture of Consent."
+Using humor and humanity, this highenergy, theatre-style performance provides Warriors with practical tools for communicating about boundaries and desires, while sparking important dialogue about bystander intervention and consent culture on campus.
+Consent educators explore the intersections of flirting, romance, seduction, hookups and affirmative consent with all Warriors in attendance.
+These programs are open to all campus community members, and attendance is required for all first-year students, student athletes and students living in university housing.